-McColl Center demonstrates its commitment to environmentalism through an annual residency program that provides artists with time and space to investigate ecological issues in collaboration with city organizations and community members.
-We believe that art and artists can advance the dialogue around environmental concerns and be catalysts for positive change locally and globally.
+Since 2009, McColl Center has demonstrated its commitment to environmentalism through an annual residency program that provides artists with time and space to investigate ecological issues in collaboration with city organizations and community members.
+We believe that art and artists can advance the dialogue around environmental concerns and be catalysts for positive change.

 In our third floor gallery, we present We Are the Storm, the work of our like-minded colleagues at Justseeds Artists’ Cooperative, a decentralized network of artists working in print and design, and CultureStrike, a migrant-led organization that works with a national network of artists to change public sentiment around migration.

 We Are the Storm, installation view at McColl Center for Art + Innovation

 Working together, Justseeds and CultureStrike forged partnerships between artists and environmental-justice organizations to create a portfolio of limited-edition prints that highlights the disproportionate effect of climate change on marginalized communities, including migrants and people of color.
 The prints serve as a reminder that the health of the environment is inseparable from the social and economic well-being of all people.

 “As climate disasters continue to wreak havoc on communities around the globe, climate deniers increasingly dominate mainstream debates,” says Justseeds.
 “Their perpetuation of myths about the effects of global warming and climate change stands in the way of social and environmental progress towards a more balanced way of life on our planet—and point to an urgent need for art and culture that can inspire people and educate them about the truth.”